STOP LIVING IN PAIN!

 Chiropractic Care For Neuropathy

-Millions of people suffer from neuropathy, but many don’t know that chiropractic care can help.
-Advantage Chiropractic offers a unique approach to helping people with neuropathy.
-Our chiropractors are specially trained to treat this condition and can help you get your life back.
+Millions of people suffer from neuropathy, but many don’t know that chiropractic care can help treat this painful condition.
+Advantage Chiropractic in New Berlin offers a unique approach to helping people with this painful condition.
+Our chiropractors are board certified in treating neuropathy and specially trained in a highly effective technique called the Torque Release Technique.

 What Is Neuropathy?

 Neuropathy is a condition that affects the peripheral nervous system.
 These nerves sustain damage and gradually lose their ability to relay information from the body to the brain.
 It’s painful, and patients often experience a loss of sensation and control in the affected areas.